Back a Ranger

-Rangers work tirelessly to protect some of the world’s most endangered species like tigers, elephants and rhinos—animals that are also among the most widely targeted by poachers for the illegal wildlife trade.
+Rangers work tirelessly to watch over some of the most endangered wildlife on the planet, like tigers, elephants and rhinos.
+Many of these animals are among the most widely targeted by poachers for the illegal wildlife trade, and rangers regularly pay with their lives while trying to keep them safe.

 Rangers on the ground must be better equipped.
 But they also need support beyond backpacks and boots.
-Rangers must be respected and supported by their governments and national laws against poaching enforced.
+They must be respected and supported by their governments and national laws against poaching enforced.